Abraham Lincoln and slavery: Early years

-Lincoln was born in a slave state on February 12, 1809, in Hardin County, Kentucky.
+Lincoln was born in a slave state on February 12, 1809, in Hardin County, Kentucky (present-day LaRue County).
 His family attended a Separate Baptists church, which had strict moral standards and opposed alcohol, dancing, and slavery.
 The family moved north across the Ohio River to Indiana, where slavery was not allowed, and made a new start in then Perry, now Spencer County, Indiana.
 Lincoln later noted that this move was "partly on account of slavery" but mainly due to his father's problems with the unclear land title system in Kentucky.